String Connections and Chern-Simons Theory: Connections on Bundle 2-Gerbes

 \begin{definition} Let $\mathbb{G}$ be a bundle 2-gerbe over $M$ with connection, and let $\mathbb{T}=(\mathcal{S},\mathcal{A},\sigma)$ be a trivialization of $\mathbb{G}$.
 A \emph{compatible connection} $\babla$ on $\mathbb{T}$ is a connection on the bundle gerbe $\mathcal{S}$ and a compatible connection on the isomorphism $\mathcal{A}$, such that the transformation $\sigma$ is connection-preserving. \end{definition}

 The 3-form $K_{\babla}$ we have mentioned in Section \ref{sumstringcon} is the curvature of the connection on the bundle gerbe $\mathcal{S}$.
-Under the bijection of Proposition \ref{stringbijection}, it thus represents the string structure $\xi_{\mathbb{T}} = \mathrm{DD}(\mathcal{S})$ in real cohomology.
+Under the bijection of Proposition \ref{stringbijection}, it thus represents the string class $\xi_{\mathbb{T}} = \mathrm{DD}(\mathcal{S})$ in real cohomology.

 First we generalize Lemma \ref{trivvanish} to the setup with connection.

 \begin{lemma} Let $\mathbb{G}$ be a bundle 2-gerbe with connection.
 Then, $\mathrm{CC}(\mathbb{G})=0$ if and only if $\mathbb{G}$ admits a trivialization with compatible connection. \end{lemma}